KDE/digikam-doc/batch_queue/bqm_workflow.rst

 .. contents::

-On the bottom right, the Batch Queue Manager has a tab named **Worflow** which is empty by default.
+On the bottom right, the Batch Queue Manager has a tab named **Workflow** which is empty by default.
 This view is a list where user can store the prefered set of tools to assign to queues.
 This list is saved and restored between sessions and can be re-used as well.

+A workflow store:

+    - The order of tools to run over a queue from the **Assigned Tools** view.
+    - For each tools, all settings customized in **Tools Settings** view.
+    - All settings from the **Queue Settings** view.

-A workflow store the order of tools to run over a queue, including all tools settings.
-This allows to reproduce easily a batch processing depending of use cases.
-A workflow has tree properties to be identified: a **Title** as text, a **Description** as text, and the amount of tools registered.
-All these information are stored in an XML file from your home directory.
+ This allows to reproduce easily the items batch processing adjusted for your use cases.
+A workflow has tree properties to be identified in the **Workflow** tab:

+    - A **Title** as text to name the workflow.
+    - A **Description** as text to give details about a workflow.
+    - The amount of tools registered.

+ All these information are stored in an XML file hosted in your home directory.

 .. figure:: images/bqm_workflow_view.webp
     :alt:
     :align: center

-    The Batch Queue Manager Worflow View Store a List of Tools to Assign to a Queue
+    The Batch Queue Manager Worflow Store all Settings to Apply on a Queue

 To create a new Workflow, select your tools from **Base Tools** tab and drag and drop items to **Assigned Tools** list to create your sequence.
 When all is done, right click with mouse over the list to show the pop-up menu and select the **Create Workflow** option.
 A dialog will appears to fill the workflow **Title** and **Description** properties.
 Press **OK** to append the new item on the **Workflow** tab.